scionproto/scion/docker/README.md

 ------
  * As `docker.sh` copies your *working tree*, if you're trying to test a commit before sending for review/etc, make sure your working directory is clean before building the image.
+Any new files must be at least added to git, even if you haven't committed them, otherwise docker.sh will skip them.
- * Currently there is no way to view generated output (like code coverage, or sphinx-docs) outside of the image.
+ * The code coverage and sphinx-docs outputs are made available outside the container transparently, in the same directories (`htmlcov/` and `sphinx-doc/_build`) as external builds use.